 Changing Minds aims to positively change how we think and talk about mental health issues.
 For young people, especially, mental health challenges can be difficult to navigate – and too many face these challenges alone, fearful of being misunderstood and marginalized.
 This can change.
 This should change.
 With students, educators, and mental health advocates all working together, we can help young people to feel free, safe, healthy, and hopeful.
 Above all, we strive to show the lives, successes, hopes, struggles, and beautiful humanity of people with mental health concerns.

 The NYC Mental Health Film Festival began in 2005 and was originally planned as a community event for mental health consumers; however, it soon became clear that our little film festival could be something big – an event with broad appeal and impact.
 So, the festival grew.
 Over the years, we’ve screened more than 50 films and welcomed more than 5,000 film lovers to our festival.
 Filmmakers and stars from around the world have shown their films, shared their insights, and participated in lively conversations with our audience.
 Members of the mental health community have continued to share their reactions and their life experiences, and we’ve all grown together.
-For more information about the NYC Mental Health Film Festival and how to apply, visit www.mentalhealthfilmfest.nyc.
+For more information about the NYC Mental Health Film Festival, visit www.mentalhealthfilmfest.nyc.

 Our competition is for filmmakers aged between 15 and 25.
 To qualify, films must be 10 minutes or shorter – and check this box: